President’s Proposed Income Tax Rate Hike and Capital Gains Change

 The proposal to close the loophole in the 3.8 percent taxes related to health care could have a more significant revenue impact.
 The Obama administration projected that its proposal to close this loophole would raise $272 billion over a decade but it is not clear if the Biden proposal is as comprehensive as the Obama proposal.

-Figure 2 shows that the total tax increase on individuals from the proposals on the top rate and on capital gains combined would be $168 billion in tax year 2022.
-But Figure 1 shows that the combined revenue impact would be less, $88 billion.
+Figure 4 shows that the total tax increase on individuals from the proposals to raise the top rate and on ordinary income and raise the rate on capital gains and dividends combined would be $176 billion in tax year 2022.
+But Figure 3 shows that the combined revenue impact would be less, $96 billion.
 The difference exists because the revenue impact of the rate increase on capital gains would be reduced by taxpayers’ use of various techniques to avoid the rate increase.
 ITEP generally follows the approach of Congress’s official revenue estimator, the Joint Committee on Taxation (JCT) in modeling this behavioral response.
 This analysis also takes into account how this behavioral response would be significantly reduced by Biden’s related proposal to end the exemption for capital gains on assets left to heirs.

-As illustrated in Figure 2, only 0.7 percent of taxpayers would be affected by these two provisions and virtually all of the tax increase would fall on the richest 1 percent.
+As illustrated in Figure 4, only 1.0 percent of taxpayers would be affected by these two provisions and virtually all the tax increase would fall on the richest 1 percent.

 The American Families Plan Would Also Increase Revenue by Improving Tax Enforcement

-And yet Congress could not even agree on this after Republicans took control of Congress in 2010.
+And yet Republicans who took control of Congress after 2010 cut funding for tax enforcement.
 A July 2020 report from the Congressional Budget Office found that from 2010 through 2018, lawmakers cut the IRS budget by 20 percent in inflation-adjusted dollars, resulting in a 22 percent staff reduction, including 30 percent of the IRS’s enforcement staff.
-Natasha Sarin and Larry Summers point out that the cuts are even worse than that.
+Natasha Sarin and Larry Summers point out that the cuts are even worse.
 When measured as a share of GDP or tax collections, the IRS has been cut 35 percent over the past decade.
 To undo those funding cuts, they suggest the IRS budget would need to be increased by more than $100 billion over the next decade.

-A proposal in the President’s American Families Plan appears to achieve most of that.
-It would provide $80 billion in additional dedicated funding over ten years to the IRS, which apparently is in addition to the increased annual discretionary funding the administration is also requesting.
+A proposal in the President's American Families Plan appears to achieve most of that.
+It would provide $80 billion in additional dedicated funding over 10 years to the IRS.
 The dedicated funding stream would allow the agency to make long-term investments and lure the most capable staff without fear that a change of power in Congress would cause a sudden reversion to draconian budget cuts.
 The proposal would also provide the IRS with better tools, including automatic reporting by banks of money flowing in and out of certain bank accounts.

 The IRS has estimated that the tax gap—the difference between federal taxes owed and federal taxes paid—averaged $381 billion from 2011 through 2013.
 Using the same methods to analyze the tax gap today, the IRS would likely conclude it has risen to nearly $600 billion.
 IRS Commissioner Charles Rettig recently said it could be as high as $1 trillion a year.
 About a third of the tax gap is thought to be owed by the richest 1 percent.